Contents

 - I feel amazing after my spa day.

-- He has become lazy having not had a job for weeks.
+- He has become lazy after weeks without a job.

 - The dog appears aggressive.